clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 				1) Electric vs gas costs
 			iv.
 Options - show current and projected vehicle type options
 	3. Conclusion
+		a.
+Make your next vehicle an electric vehicle
+		b.
+If you are not in the market for a new vehicle, you can support electric vehicles by...

 Make your next vehicle an electric vehicle
 ## Intial Sketches